KingCueio/Survival-Commands-in-IRPH/README.md

        - This command deletes the claim you're currently standing in.
      - /abandonallclaims
        - This command will detele all your claim.
-     - /eci or /enderclearinventory
-       - This command will wipe/deletes your entire items in your ender chest.
-     - /ci or /clearinventory
-       - This command will wipe/deletes your entire items in your inventory.
      - /home [name]
        - This command will teleport you to your home that you sethome in the area.
      - /sethome [name]